usman-dev56/AI-Notes-Analyzer-Smart-Notes-with-AI/README.md

 Note storage in MongoDB

-AI endpoints for summaries, keywords, questions
+AI endpoints for summaries, keywords, and questions

 Semantic search engine

-Stay tuned for updates!
+Stay tuned for updates.